 Address: 10-18 Dasan-ro 33-gil, Sindang-dong, Jung-gu, Seoul, South Korea

 Located in Changgyeonggung-ro, in the Jongno-gu region, the Gwangjang Market and previously known as Dongdaemun Market, is one of the busiest, oldest, and largest traditional markets in South Korea.
 It’s also a place of interest to many tourists coming to the country due to its uniqueness and richness in local culture and traditions.
 Many locals come here to earn a living by selling locally prepared Korean delicacies with fresh, hand-picked ingredients for the best flavors and taste.
+Wondering what to buy in Seoul?
 The market boasts more than 200 food joints and vendors selling mouthwatering seafood menus.
 The market also has clothing stalls and souvenir shops.